happner/happn-cluster-benchmark/README.md

 ### create benchmark worker

-Create multiple of these... (one per host)
+Create multiple of these... (one per server)

+Suggestion: create aws image and then spawn multiple servers from that "AMI".

 ```bash
 sudo -s